ShivangiSingh-2101/Stack-and-Queue-Guest-lecture.c/readme.md

 PROGRAM 1

-Aim: To implement a queue data structure following FIFO (First In First Out) principle.

-Theory:

-Input: Elements to be added to the queue.

-Method: Use an array with two pointers (front and rear) to manage insertion (enqueue) and deletion (dequeue).

-Algorithm (Short Steps)

-- enqueue(item)
-- Check if queue is full → if yes, show error.Else, increment rear and insert item at queueArray[rear].
-- dequeue()
-- Check if queue is empty → if yes, show error.
-- Else, remove element at queueArray[front] and increment front.
-- isFull()
-- Return true if rear == capacity - 1.
-- isEmpty()
-- Return true if front > rear.
-- display()
-- Print elements from front to rear.
-- End

-PROGRAM 2

 Aim:

 To implement a stack data structure using a fixed-size array and perform push, pop, and display operations.